Richie Kotzen: Biography

 In 1999, Kotzen replaced Paul Gilbert as guitarist in the mainstream hard rock band Mr. Big, performing on their album Get Over It.
 He also contributed guitars and songwriting to their subsequent release Actual Size.
 The record included the Kotzen song "Shine".

 In 2001, while still in Mr. Big, Kotzen recorded and released another solo album called Slow, which contains a mix of bluesy rock for which a music video was filmed.
 On some of the songs on Slow Kotzen experimented with the use of a drum computer, while on others he played drums.
-After Mr. Big disbanded, Kotzen continued his solo career.
+After Mr. Big disbanded in 2002, Kotzen continued his solo career, and didn't return when the band was reformed in 2009, with Gilbert returned on guitars.
 He released his next solo album Change, in 2003.

 In 2002, Kotzen established a recording studio and production company.
 He has since produced his own albums and collaborated with various figures in rock (e.g. Gene Simmons), jazz and fusion, including jazz legend Stanley Clarke, with whom he realized the project Vertú.

 The 2004, follow-up-album to Change, Get Up featured a more edgy, aggressive rock sound.
 It was more hard rock oriented than any of his previous solo outputs since Fever Dream and contains the ballad "Remember".

 In 2005, Kotzen teamed up with three Japanese punk rockers to form the short-lived Forty Deuce-Project, which only lasted long enough to record and release one album.

 Later in the same year, Kotzen collaborated with Funk Rock Fusion guitarist Steve Saluto on his album Rough Beat.

 In 2006, Kotzen was the opening act for The Rolling Stones in Japan on their Bigger Bang tour.